sourav15102/MyLearning/CP/Tree/Binary Tree.md

 1. level order traversal

 ### Properties:
+1. For any kind of tree, Edges = Nodes-1;
-1. The maximum number of nodes at level 'l' of a binary tree is 2^l.
+2. The maximum number of nodes at level 'l' of a binary tree is 2^l.
-2. The Maximum number of nodes in a binary tree of height 'h' is (2^h) - 1.
+3. The Maximum number of nodes in a binary tree of height 'h' is (2^h) - 1.
 	Derivation
 	 ```markdown
    - 1 + 2 + 4 + 2^h = summation is (2^h) - 1